Where are Milky Way's Hadronic PeVatrons?: Overview of Very High Energy Emission

 The major uncertainties in Eq.~(\ref{eq:CR_production}) are the observed intensity and CR grammage.
-First, the observed proton intensities differ between experiments by a factor of about 1.6 at 1~PeV, which increases to 2.5 at 3~PeV~\cite{2020APh...12002441L}.
-Eq.~(\ref{eq:cr-obs-intensity}) uses the upper end of the range.
+First, the observed proton intensities differ between experiments by a factor of about 1.6 at 1~PeV, which increases to 2.5 at 3~PeV~\cite{2020APh...12002441L}. {(See also Ref.~\cite{2015PhRvD..92i2005B}, which suggests the location of ``proton knee" might be lower than 3~PeV.)} Eq.~(\ref{eq:cr-obs-intensity}) uses the upper end of the range.
 The actual production rate near 1 PeV might be smaller by a factor of 3.
 At higher energies, discrepancies between measurements are even larger (a factor of 6 at 10~PeV).
 Although such high energies are not our focus, in Sec.~\ref{subsec:gamma_etc} we comment on how future LHAASO gamma-ray data might help to resolve this tension.
 Second, we extrapolate $X$ from 3~TeV to 1~PeV assuming $\delta=0.33$, which is predicted by the Kolmogorov theory.
 Had we used $\delta=0.5$, as predicted by Kraichnan theory, the value of $X$ would be a factor of (1~PeV / 3~TeV)$^{0.17}$ smaller, which means that the actual production rate might be larger by a factor of 3.
 For the overall uncertainties on the production rate near $\sim$1~PeV, we thus expect a factor less than $\sim3$.

 At the sources or during propagation, CR hadrons collide with gas, producing roughly equal numbers of $\pi^+$, $\pi^-$, and $\pi^0$.
-The decay of a $\pi^0$ meson generates two gamma rays, each with energy $E_\gamma \sim 0.1 E_p$, while the decays of $\pi^+$ and $\pi^-$ (and the subsequent decays of $\mu^+$ and $\mu^-$) produce three neutrinos, each with an energy of $E_\nu \sim 0.05E_p$ (see Refs.~\cite{2006PhRvD..74c4018K, 2014PhRvD..90l3014K, 2020ApJ...903...61C} for details).
+The decay of a $\pi^0$ meson generates two gamma rays, each with energy $E_\gamma \sim 0.1 E_p$ {on average}, while the decays of $\pi^+$ and $\pi^-$ (and the subsequent decays of $\mu^+$ and $\mu^-$) produce three neutrinos, each with an energy of $E_\nu \sim 0.05E_p$ (see Refs.~\cite{2006PhRvD..74c4018K, 2014PhRvD..90l3014K, 2020ApJ...903...61C} for details).
 Hadronic gamma rays must thus be accompanied by neutrinos with comparable numbers and energies.